Yoshiofthewire/TRMNL-Plugins/TRMNL_Comic.md

-# How to Set Up the Daily Comic from xkcd
+# How to Set Up the Daily Comic from The Far Side

 <kbd>![daily-comic-rankings-plugin](https://github.com/SnarfulSolutionsGroup/TRMNL-Plugins/blob/main/Daily_Comic.png)</kbd>

+##Step 0: [Optional] Create a private scraping server
+As aon Optional step, create your own private scraping server.

+---
+1. Install Go: Make sure you have Go installed (https://golang.org/doc/install).
+2. Download main.go and place in a perminant location
+3. Initalize the project: go mod init farside_go
+4. Install goquery: go get github.com/PuerkitoBio/goquery; go mod tidy
+5. Run the Scrapper: go run main.go
+6. Make this server publicly avablible on port 8123
+---

 ## Step 1: Create a New Private Plugin
 Log in to your TRMNL dashboard.